Getting Started with Translized

 - Primary language: select your project’s primary (source) language. *This can be changed later on in Settings.

-Once you’ve created your project, it’s time to add terms that need to be translated.
+Once you’ve created your project, it’s time to add keys that need to be translated.

 Within Translized, this can be done in three different ways: